 Securing a loan with collateral can offer several advantages, including lower interest rates and higher loan amounts.
 However, it’s essential to evaluate the risks associated with pledging collateral and carefully assess your ability to repay the loan.

 Express Capital is an unsecuritized lender, meaning we do not require collateral so you do not have to have those type of assets in order to qualify for a loan.

 Lenders evaluate your business and industry to assess the level of risk associated with lending to your business.
 They consider various factors, including your business’s financial performance, market trends, competition, and industry regulations.

 To evaluate your business, lenders often analyze financial statements, tax returns, and credit reports.
 They assess your business’s ability to generate consistent revenue, manage expenses, and repay the loan.
 Lenders also consider your industry’s growth potential, market demand, and competitive landscape.

 While traditional bank loans are a popular choice for small business financing, they may not be the right fit for every business.
 Fortunately, there are alternative funding options available for entrepreneurs seeking capital.

 A working capital loan can be a great alternative funding option for several reasons.
-They satisfy short-term needs with less documentation required, so you can get the funds you need when you need them without having to jump through too many hoops and wait long periods of time.
+They satisfy short-term needs with less documentation required, so you can get the funds you need when you need them without having to jump through too many hoops and wait long periods.
 Express Capital is flexible and works with small businesses to design a loan program specific to your business and goals, with payment terms that are favorable to you.
-You can improve your cashflow while simultaneously improving your business credit, which can help with your long-term financial strategy for your business.
+You can improve your cash flow while simultaneously improving your business credit, which can help with your long-term financial strategy for your business.